 - Alterations in arousal and reactivity: irritable/aggressive behaviour, self-destructive/reckless behaviour, hypervigilance, exaggerated startle response, problems concentrating, sleep disturbance

-To be diagnosed, a person must have symptoms from each of the four areas, although people’s symptoms may be more concentrated in one area rather than others.
-These symptoms must have been present for at least one month, and must impair functioning in social, occupational, or other domains.
+Someone must have symptoms from each of the four areas in order to be diagnosed, although symptoms may be more concentrated in one area rather than others.
+The symptoms must have been present for at least one month and must impair functioning in social, occupational, or other domains.

 What are your thoughts?
-Is there a difference between trauma and PTSD, and how do we separate the two?
+Do you see a difference between trauma and PTSD, and how do we separate the two?